jamamp/jamamp.github.io/FloatplaneAPIDocs/ReSlateDocs/index.md

 When dealing with cookies in native applications (not via a website inside of a browser), please keep in mind that some languages/libraries may keep cookies across requests by default, and some may not.
 For instance, in Swift the `URLSession.shared` object with default configuration will automatically track and persist cookies across requests.

-<h1 id="floatplane-api-auth">Auth</h1>
+<h1 id="floatplane-api-authv2">AuthV2</h1>

-Sign up, login, 2FA, logout, and captchas.
+Sign up, login, 2FA, and logout.
 Additionally, login spoofing for administrators.

 ## login